TareqK/tareqk.github.io/portfolio.md

 ---

 ## CRUDLets
+Technologies : Java
+Synopsis : A Conventions-based REST api framework and ORM

 CRUDLets was my first foray into open-soruce work.
 I was working on a dispatch system for ambulances which I would later transfer to the openmymed organization to continue work on at a later time.
 For my own learning experience, and to get as